FredKSchott/fflip/README.md

 </a>
 # <img src="http://fredkschott.com/img/fflipIcon2.png" /> fflip

 Working on an experimental new design?
 Starting a closed beta?
 Rolling out a new feature over the next few weeks?
-Fa-fa-fa-flip it! __fflip__ gives you complete control over releasing new functionality to your users based on their user id, join date, membership status, and whatever else you can think of. __fflip's__ goal is to be the most powerful and extensible feature flipping/toggling module on. the. planet.
+Fa-fa-fa-flip it! __fflip__ gives you complete control over releasing new functionality to your users based on their user id, join date, membership status, and whatever else you can think of. __fflip's__ goal is to be the most powerful and extensible feature flipping/toggling module out there.

 - Describes __custom criteria and features__ using easy-to-read JSON
-- Delivers features down to the client for additional __client-side feature flipping__
+- Delivers features down to the client for __client-side feature flipping__
 - Includes __Express Middleware__ for additional features like __feature flipping via cookie__
-- __Everything-Agnostic:__ Supports any database, user representation or framework you can throw at it
+- __System-Agnostic:__ Built to support any database, user representation or web framework you can throw at it

 ```
 npm install fflip --save